 My inspiration for writing no-bullshit strategies comes from the classic Good Strategy, Bad Strategy by Richard Rumelt.
 This is how I set up strategies that fit on one page — using the classic battle between David and Goliath as an analogy:

 The above can easily fit on one page.
-The carry-out details could be outlined in the plan, which comes later.
+Please note: The carry-out details could be outlined in the plan — and the plan always comes later.